Authentication principle

 During authentication, EMQ X Broker will use the current client information to populate and initiate a user-configured authentication query request to query the client's authentication data on the HTTP server.

-When the HTTP request method is GET, the request parameters will be passed in the form of a URL query string; Under POST and PUT requests, it will submit the request parameters in the form of a common form (content-type is x-www-form-urlencoded).
+When the HTTP request method is GET, the request parameters will be passed in the form of a URL query string; Under POST and PUT requests, it will submit the request parameters in the form of Json or ordinary form (determined by the value of content-type).

 You can use the following placeholders in the authentication request, and EMQ X Broker will be automatically populated with client information when requested:

 - %a：Client IP address